A file named

 build makefile is executed.

-tmp shall be created in the source package directory.
-In this directory, the package source code shall be copied or unpacked into a directory called
+tmp in the source package directory.
+In this directory, the package building tool shall copy or unpack the package source code into a directory called

 For each binary package, the